-The UVM Communication Sciences Department considers several factors when reviewing an application to the graduate program.
+The UVM Communication Sciences and Disorders Department considers several factors when reviewing an application to the graduate program.
 There are several components to this fairly complicated equation.
 Specifically, and not in any order of importance, the Department is interested in:

 - Undergraduate / Pre-Professional Grades

 - Statement of Purpose (Essay)

 There is a distinction between "undergraduate" and "pre-professional" since some people have completed an undergraduate degree in another field and have had to complete a series of prerequisite courses in addition to the undergraduate degree.

 Of course, your Grade Point Average (GPA) is important.
 It amounts to your "track record" as a student and is a primary indicator of what you are able to do in the classroom.
 However, we do not look only at your overall GPA.
 It is not uncommon for students to have a difficult freshman year, or to find themselves in undergraduate majors that really are not "right".
 Therefore, we tend to look more closely at grades during your last two years of undergraduate school.
 For those applicants who have an undergraduate major in Speech/Language Pathology, we look closely at the GPA for your major.
 For others, we look at the grades in coursework related to our field.
 For those who have come back to school after some delay, the grades in the pre-requisite courses, usually taken as a "non-degree student" become very important.

 Graduate Record Examination Scores

 Graduate Record Examination (GRE) scores are commonly taken as one predictor of graduate school performance and success.
 GRE scores are required as a part of the application procedure for this department and these scores are given the same weight as your academic transcripts, letters of recommendation, and Statement of Purpose.